 Just a quick overview of who is behind this operation.
 It's just me, Todd.
 Lifelong lover of all things engine-powered.
 I didn't get the opportunity to explore the love of riding and racing until after college.
-I was an athlete through college so when I had a bit more time and some disposable income, I started to explore the powersports world.
+When I had a bit more time and some disposable income, I started to explore the powersports world.
 I dabbled in drag racing and 4-wheeler racing for a bit until the real problem surfaced.
 I bought my first sportbike in 2004 with 100% intent on doing road course events.
 After the first one I was hooked.
 Nothing comes close to riding a motorcycle on a road course.

 Fast forward to 2010 when my first of three daughters was born.
 Not so easy to keep in shape, spend the money AND risk hurting yourself when there's a family involved.
 I had enough injuries along the way to know carrying a baby with only one arm would not be fun!
 I did two more track days after our first daughter was born and that was it.
 I couldn't do it any longer.
 The concentration and overall commitment it takes just wasn't available.

 I have customers from all over the United States.
-Texas, Illinois, California, Iowa, Michigan, New York, Maryland, Massachusetts, Delaware, Florida and more.
+Texas, Illinois, California, Iowa, Michigan, New York, Maryland, Massachusetts, Delaware, Florida, Washington and more.
 Thanks for looking and maybe I'll hear from you soon!